Existence of 2-parameter crossings, with applications: Existence of 2-parameter crossings

 \begin{df}[Disjointness condition] Let $\mathcal{H}$ denote a horizontal distribution for the Morse 2-function $f_0$ over a neighborhood of $\Delta$, obtained by taking the orthogonal complement $\ker(df_0)^\perp$ with respect to some Riemannian metric on $f_0^{-1}(\Delta)$.
 Consider the union over all regular values $p$ of $f_0$,

 where the smooth embeddings $\gamma^{up}_p,\gamma^{down}_p\co[0,1]\to\Delta$ travel from $p$ vertically up or down, respectively, to the two boundary arcs of $\Delta$.
 Let $Z$ be the points in $V$ that run into $\varphi_0$ and let $Y$ be the points in $V$ that run into $\crit(f_0)\setminus \varphi_0$.
-The disjointness condition is that there exists an $\mathcal{H}$ such that $Y$ and $Z$ are bounded away from each other in the preimage of $\Delta$.\end{df} In this definition, it is acceptable for the terminal point of $\gamma^{down}_p$ to be a singular fiber over $f(\varphi_0)$ because we only consider the vanishing set $V_0$ of points in the regular fiber $f_0^{-1}(p)$ that run into critical points (not the ones that emerge from critical points).
-Similarly, there may be arcs $\gamma^{up}_p$ whose endpoint is a critical value.
+The disjointness condition is that there exists an $\mathcal{H}$ such that $Y$ and $Z$ are bounded away from each other in the preimage of $\Delta$.\end{df} In this definition, it is acceptable for the terminal point of $\gamma^{down}_p$ to be a critical value in $f(\varphi_0)$ because we only consider the vanishing set $V_0$ of points in the regular fiber $f_0^{-1}(p)$ that run into critical points (not the ones that emerge from critical points).
+Similarly, there may be arcs $\gamma^{up}_p$ whose terminal point is a critical value.
 Vanishing sets appear in the definition instead of ascending and descending manifolds because they are defined.
 For example, suppose $\gamma^{up}_p$ is tangent to the image of a fold arc.
 In that case, the restriction of $f_0$ to the preimage of $\gamma^{up}_p$ is not a Morse function, so it is not appropriate to speak of the descending manifold of the critical point of $f_0$ above that tangency.
 On the other hand, the vanishing set is defined in \cite{BH} and has the same properties related to pushing around critical values.
+Finally, the general process of depicting a vanishing cycle in $f^{-1}(p)$ using a reference path and horizontal distribution will be called \emph{measuring a vanishing cycle}.

 \begin{rmk} A disk $\Delta$ and a horizontal distribution $\mathcal{H}$ satisfying the disjointness condition over $\Delta$ can be used to specify a deformation suggested by $\Delta$.
 Let $N$ be a neighborhood of the vanishing set of $\varphi_0$ over a neighborhood $\nu\Delta$ of $\Delta$ (note $N$ is a ball, as discussed in \cite[Section~2.3.1]{W1}).
 Choose local coordinates near $N$ so that $f_0|_N$ is given by the local model for folds.
 Then $x_1$ parameterizes $\varphi_0$, and the level sets for suitably parameterized vertical arcs foliating $\nu\Delta$ are the level sets of $-\sum\limits_{i=2}^{k+1}x_i^2+\sum\limits_{i=k+2}^nx_i^2$.
 Such local coordinates exist because $N$ consists of regular points, with the exception of $\varphi_0$, by the disjointness condition.
 Now, restricting to $N$, Figure~\ref{isot} is merely the image of the local model for folds, and there is certainly a deformation of the local model $N\to\nu\Delta$, fixing the map near $\partial\overline{N}$, realizing the suggested movement in $S^2$.
 Call it $f^N_t$, $t\in[0,1]$.
 Then the deformation is given by \end{rmk}